 A self-driven course of study under a professor's direction that falls outside of the regular curriculum or published series of electives is known as independent study.
 It may be done on site or at a distance.
-It is usually granted in order to allow a student to "catch up" with curricular sequencing; or to allow a student who enrolls in an elective which has been cancelled due to an insufficient number of students to take that course; or to complete a required course for an undergraduate degree for which there is an insufficient number of students; or to allow a student to finish a course of studies in which a required course is not offered that semester; or, in limited cases, to allow a student to do independent study of a particular or unique subject.
-An independent study is not granted for other reasons such as a desire to shorten a student's length of matriculation or in response to an ordinand's call to orders outside the regular timeframe.
-The permission to undertake independent study begins in consultation between the student and the Dean of the School of Theology.
-Only after preliminary permission has been granted can an appropriate professor be approached or agreements be made.
+It is usually granted for the following reasons: so that a student taking courses out of sequence may fall back into the proper course sequence; so that a student who enrolled in an elective that had been canceled can take that course; so that a student can take a required course that he would otherwise miss; or, in limited cases, to allow a student to take on an intensive study of a subject - particularly in view of doing an STL - that is not usually covered in the seminary curriculum.
+An independent study is not granted for other reasons, including a desire to shorten a student's length of matriculation, or in response to an ordinand's call to orders outside the regular timeframe.
+The permission to undertake an independent study begins with consultation between the student and the Dean of the School of Theology.
+Only after preliminary permission from the Dean has been granted can an appropriate professor be approached or agreements be made.
+If a professor agrees to direct the independent study, then the student must pick up the independent study form from the Dean's office, acquire the signatures of the Dean and professor in question, and submit the form to the Registrar.
+The independent study form must include a firm due date for all assignments that pertain to the independent study.
 Internet Policy:

 St. Mary's Seminary & University, as an educational institution, encourages and supports a broad information and technology environment for all members of the Seminary community, including faculty, staff, and students.
 All users of the Seminary's systems and resources are expected to act in an ethical, efficient, legal and responsible manner.
 All of the Seminary's policies and codes of conduct apply to the electronic environment and all information technology, just as they apply in all other Seminary settings.
-A recently updated Network Policies Manual is available on the Community Resource web site.
+A recently updated Network Policies Manual is available on the SMSU hub.
 Leave of Absence: